yanshu/pisa/doc/flux/Flux.md

 # Stage 1: Flux

 The purpose of this stage is to get the expected flux produced in the atmosphere for different particles at different energies and angles.
 It is therefore possible to reweight a dataset using the effective area to investigate uncertainties from using different flux models.
-The neutrino files come from several different measurements made at different positions on the earth and currently can only use azimuth-averaged data. <!---The cosmic ray muon fluxes are produced using the MuonGun splines of Corsika simulation.-->
+The neutrino files come from several different measurements made at different positions on the earth and currently can only use azimuth-averaged data.

 ## Main Module

-The main module for this stage is `Flux.py`, which gets a flux service and then produces splined flux maps for all angles and energies from binned data files. <!---Two flux services are available: MuonFluxService and HondaFluxService.--> The flux service is implemented with the function:
+The main module for this stage is `Flux.py`, which gets a flux service and then produces splined flux maps for all angles and energies from binned data files.
+The flux service is implemented with the function:

 ```flux_service = HondaFluxService(data_file)```